nloding/accessibility-a-walk-in-someone-elses-shoes/README.md

 * Headphones (for the screen reader)
 * [WAVE Evaluation Tool extension](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh "WAVE Evaluation Tool")
 * [axe extension](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd "axe")
-* NodeJS, with packages in repository installed (`npm install` or `yarn`)

 #### Slide Deck

 The slide deck is built using [mdx-deck](https://github.com/jxnblk/mdx-deck).
 If you want to run the slides from this talk:

 * Run `npm install` or `yarn` to install the dependencies
-* Run `npm start` or `yarn start` to launch the deck
+* Run `npm run slides` or `yarn run slides` to launch the deck
 * Run `npm run build` or `yarn run build` to build a PDF of the slides

 ## Exercises

 Each exercise is atomic, you can do each exercise on its own or in any order.
+In order to use many Chrome extensions, including ChromeLens, you must be opening pages off a web server.
+A simple Node/Express static file server is provided to do the exercises.
+First, you must start the server by running `npm start` or
+`yarn start` then opening `http://localhost:3000` in your browser.
+You should see an extremely simple landing page with links to the exercises.

 #### Exercise 01: No Vision